-The most popular payment method supported by new casinos is that of a traditional debit/credit card.
+The most popular payment method supported by new casinos and new slot site operators is that of a traditional debit/credit card.
 In fact, we at NewCasinoSites.me.uk have never come across an online casino site that doesn’t offer debit/credit cards – purely because they offer the most convenient way for players to deposit and withdraw funds.

 All you need to do is enter your debit/credit card credentials as you normally would when purchasing something online, choose how much you want to deposit, and then the casino will process and credit the payment instantly.